JTC191/food-delivery-app/project/README.md

 - 2 Admin accounts
 - 4 Basic user accounts

-❗ For security, default usernames/passwords have been removed from the public repo.
 You can create your own test users or edit the seeding logic in `Assignment2.SQL`.

+Alternatively, an admin account details are provided below:
+username: admin
+password: admin

 ---